formschema/native/README.md

 Reset the value of all elements of the parent form.

 - `submit(event)`
-Send the content of the form to the server
+Send the content of the form to the server.

 - `setErrorMessage(message)`
 Set a message error.